 |The following article features coverage from the San Antonio Breast Cancer Symposium (SABCS) 2018 meeting.
 Click here to read more of Cancer Therapy Advisor‘s conference coverage.|

-In a randomized, double-blind, placebo-controlled, multicenter trial, lisinopril, an angiotensin converting enzyme inhibitor, and carvedilol, a beta blocker, reduced cardiotoxicity among patients with early stage HER2-positive breast cancer during adjuvant trastuzumab, but only for those receiving an anthracycline.
+In a randomized, double-blind, placebo-controlled, multicenter trial, lisinopril, an angiotensin converting enzyme or ACE inhibitor, and carvedilol, a beta blocker, reduced cardiotoxicity among patients with early stage HER2-positive breast cancer during adjuvant trastuzumab, but only for those receiving an anthracycline.
 The results were presented at the 2018 San Antonio Breast Cancer Symposium (SABCS) in Texas.1

 A total of 468 patients with early-stage, HER2-positive breast cancer who were receiving adjuvant trastuzumab were enrolled from 127 community-based practices.
 Patients were randomly assigned to receive placebo, lisinopril, or carvedilol throughout 1 year of adjuvant trastuzumab.
 The primary endpoints were rates of cardiotoxicity during the 1 year of adjuvant trastuzumab and in the year after.
 Cardiotoxicity was defined as an absolute decrease in left ventricular ejection fraction (LVEF) of 10% or at least a 5% decrease for LVEF less than 50%.